ovh/docs/pages/web/domains/dns_server_general_information/guide.en-ca.md

 > Before you start making any changes, please ensure that the changes you are about to make will not render your domain name inaccessible.
 If you are unsure about this, please check with the person asking you to make these changes.
 >

-### Step 1: Access the area for managing your domain’s OVH DNS servers
+### Step 1: Access the area for managing your domain’s OVHcloud DNS servers

-First of all, log in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Domains`{.action} in the services bar on the left-hand side, then choose the domain name concerned.
+First of all, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Domains`{.action} in the services bar on the left-hand side, then choose the domain name concerned.
 Next, go to the `DNS servers`{.action} tab.

-The table that appears will show the DNS servers currently set with OVH for your domain name.
+The table that appears will show the DNS servers currently set with OVHcloud for your domain name.
 Several DNS servers may be listed, each with their own row in the table.

 ![dnsserver](images/edit-dns-server-ovh-step1.png){.thumbnail}